 You’ll likely purchase new images as you upgrade and expand your site.

 You might add staff or hire freelancers to assist you in creating new custom web content or videos to boost your marketing efforts.

-Your site also requires ongoing technical maintenance to install updates and security patches to WordPress core files and WordPress plugins to protect your site from being hacked.
+Your site also requires ongoing technical maintenance to install updates and security patches to WordPress core files and plugins to protect your site from being hacked.
 Yes, even small business sites are targets for hackers.

 Suppose you’re comfortable performing these updates yourself.
 Great.
 But sometimes, routine updates break your site, so you need to know what to do if/when this happens.
 Are you prepared to deal with it?

 You also need an offsite backup system to quickly restore your website in the event of catastrophic hardware or software failure (or user error!) crashing your site.
 Sorry to alarm you, but these things do happen.